Vjekoslav Prebeg

-Vjekoslav Prebeg is former Croatian and Ukrainian soldier.
+Vjekoslav Prebeg is a former Croatian and Ukrainian soldier.

 Biography

 Prebeg was born in Zagreb in 1982.
-According to his sister, ever since he was a kid he wanted to become a soldier.
+According to his sister, ever since he was a child he wanted to become a soldier.
 When he was younger, he attempted to join French Foreign Legion, but didn't managed to pass the selection.
 He spent five years serving in Croatian 1st Mechanized Battalion "Tigers" as a professional soldier, until realising that he will unlikely be promoted.
 He subsequently left Croatia and joined Ukrainian marines around 2020.
 In Ukraine he also found a girlfriend Irina, who escaped to France as a refugee when invasion started.

 Siege of Mariupol

-As the invasion started on 24 February, his unit on the frontline only managed to hold initail Russian onslaught for 12 hours, when they were given orders to withdraw.
+As the invasion started on 24 February, his unit on the frontline only managed to hold initial Russian onslaught for 12 hours, when they were given orders to withdraw.
 During thair withdrawal, he said that a lack of adequate anti-tank weapons proved to be a major problem.
 They gradually kept withdrawing, until from early March they ended up surrounded by the Russians in Mariupol kettle.

 On 28 February 2022, he announced on his Facebook profile that he will be going offline from social networks to avoid being located by the enemy.
-As the situation bacame unbearable, he and group of his fellow soldiers attempted to reach Ukrainian controlled territory across Russian controlled territory.
+As the situation became unbearable, he and group of his fellow soldiers attempted to reach Ukrainian controlled territory across Russian controlled territory.
 He said: "We left Mariupol and walked and hid for 260 kilometers, while trying to avoid every possible contact.
 We walked only by night."
 Their extraction plan failed when his group encountered a Russian artillery unit and decided to surrender.